Maine Initiatives is introducing several major innovations in the 2017 Grants for Change program.

 As a grantmaking foundation, we recognize the importance of general operating support for our grantees and commit to fund organizations in this manner.
 However, we also acknowledge that effectively pursuing and achieving our mission requires more than just well-placed grants.
 For this reason, we are committed to providing a diverse range of (optional) support and assistance to each member of our grantee cohort:

 Capacity Building: Maine Initiatives will design and implement capacity building opportunities specifically for the members of the grantee cohort based on member needs and requests.
-These activities will occur throughout the three-year grant period and will be strictly voluntary.
+These activities will occur throughout the three-year grant period and are voluntary.

 Community Engagement and Awareness: Members of the Maine Initiatives community support social, economic, and environmental justice through informed, intentional, and collective philanthropy.
 We seek to engage and inspire our community by presenting our grantees and their work on center stage.
 We will use our convening power to offer a platform for members of the grantee cohort to speak directly to our stakeholders and look for innovative ways to encourage our donors and the broader community to make direct donations to grantee organizations.
-Examples of these opportunities include: speaking at the annual Grants for Change Gala Event, monthly grantee happy hour events, house parties, and more.
+Examples of these opportunities may include: speaking at the annual Changemakers Celebration, grantee happy hour events, house parties, and more.

 While all of these activities are voluntary, we seek applicants that view these non-financial opportunities as valuable opportunities for their organizations.